Bhutan / Nepal Photo Expedition: October 12 – 24, 2014

 Notification by phone or email is acceptable, but please follow with written notice.
 In the unlikely event we have to cancel a tour, a full refund will be given.

 Jim Cline Photo Tours LLC, and their agents act only in the capacity as agents in all matters pertaining to hotel accommodations, sightseeing tours, and transportation, and are not responsible for any loss, damage, theft, or injury to person or property resulting from a defect in any vehicle, or the actions of any persons who provide services for this tour or for the action or inaction of any third party.
 Baggage is at the owner’s risk entirely.
 The tour operator reserves the right to withdraw the tour at any time, to decline any person as a member of the tour for any cause at any time.
 All prices are based on current rates of exchange and, while every effort will be made to hold them firm, they are subject to change.
+All participants are required to submit a signed Acceptance of Risk and Release of Liability form prior to the tour’s departure.

 It is the responsibility of each tour member to inform the tour operator of any possible health problems or handicaps upon registration.
 By forwarding a signed reservation form and trip deposit, you certify that you do not knowingly have any physical or other conditions of disability that would create a risk for you or other trip participants.
 Once a trip has been confirmed, medical circumstances will not be considered as exceptions to our cancellation policy.
 We assume no responsibility for medical care or for special dietary requirements.